 The Alliance and the SDG2000

-Another way to explore the significance of the SDG2000 is through their connections with the 190+ organisations in our Alliance, who are working with us to hold the world’s most influential companies to account.
+Another way to explore the significance of the SDG2000 is through their connections with the 200+ organisations in our Alliance, who are working with us to hold the world’s most influential companies to account.
 We began by mapping out these 2,000 companies to 14 of our Allies, which resulted in a 87% overlap.
 However, only 14% of the Allies included are linked to 5 or more keystone companies.
-This represents an opportunity for our Allies to engage with more of our keystone companies and for us to work together to ensure these influential companies are being held to account for the impact they generate.
+Looking at industries, the containers and packaging industry appears to be the most engaged by Allies across the SDG2000.
+It is followed by the personal and household products, automobile and components and pharmaceuticals and biotechnologies industries.
+On the opposite end, industries with the lowest levels of engagement include oil and gas, and utilities.
+From a regional perspective 90% of companies in the Europe and Central Asia region are covered, while only 74% of SDG2000 companies in the Middle East and North Africa and 78% of South Asian companies are engaged by our Allies.
+These findings demonstrate a critical need to prioritise partnership and collaboration in the race to achieving the SDGs.
+They also represent an important opportunity for us to empower our Allies to use our benchmark data in influencing the companies they engage with and ensuring that they are being held to account for the impact they generate.

 Want to know more?